goharbor/harbor-operator/docs/installation/kustomization-all-in-one.md

 kubectl apply -f https://raw.githubusercontent.com/goharbor/harbor-operator/master/manifests/cluster/deployment.yaml
 ```

->NOTES: Here we use the deployment manifest in the `master` branch as an example, for deploying the released versions, you can get the deployment manifest in the GitHub release page or find it in the corresponding code branch such as `release-1.1.0`.
+>NOTES: Here we use the deployment manifest in the `main` branch as an example, for deploying the released versions, you can get the deployment manifest in the GitHub release page or find it in the corresponding code branch such as `release-1.2.0`.

 Check the installed operators: